SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 Chapter 2.
 Getting Started
 ******************

-This chapter explains how to set up an example virtual host from installation and system configuration.
+This chapter explains how to set up an example virtual host through installation and system configuration.
-All this proccess can be done with a simple text editor.
+The entire proccess can be done with a simple text editor.

 STON is developed to run on the standard Linux server.
 Any hardware, OS or file system dependencies are excluded from developing stages.
-It is very important to help customers to select appropriate equipments because configuring proper server based on the nature and scale of service is the beginning of service.
+It is very important to help customers to select the appropriate equipments because configuring the proper server, based on the nature and scale of service is the beginning of service.

 .. toctree::
    :maxdepth: 2